ChenxinWang0210/Find-Lane-Lines-on-Road/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there were two lines on one side

-Another shortcoming could be ...
+Another shortcoming could be what would happen when the car was changing lanes

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to identify line colors

-Another potential improvement could be to ...
+Another potential improvement could be to identify whether the line is segmented or not